danstarns/cypher-composer/README.md

 1. No need to keep track of variables, scopes and the sequence of operations
 2. Exposes real abstractions (connect, disconnect ect ect)

-This implementation keeps things simple by using only exposing 2 comcepts `Node` and `Relationship` where you stick them together like pieces of lego.
+This implementation keeps things simple by using only exposing 2 concepts `Node` and `Relationship` where you stick each together like pieces of lego.
 In the background, while your composing Cypher, a virtual COM(Cypher Object Model) is manipulated & finally complied when `.toCypher` is called.
 Using the COM is what allows users of the composer to not worry about keeping track of variables, scopes and the sequence of operations...
-What this means is that users don't have to work with Cypher languages nuances such as `WITH`.
+What this means is that users don't have to work with Cypher languages nuances such as `WITH` thus making the library feel 'lucid'.
 Before 'compiling' the COM into cypher `cypher-composer` will look at all the operations you have called and return optimal cypher.

 Using the composer allows Users to interact with some 'pre made' common 'workflows' such as;